emartech/kong-plugin-header-based-rate-limiting/README.md

-# Header based rate limiting plugin for Kong API Gateway
+# Header-based rate limiting plugin for Kong API Gateway

 ## Description

-The plugin enables rate limiting API requests based on a customizable composition of request headers.
-The provided list of headers will be used to identify subjects of rate limiting, thus allowing us to define more fine-grained settings than the built-in (community edition) plugin.
+The plugin enables rate limiting of API requests based on a customizable composition of request headers.
+The targets of rate limiting are identified using the provided list of headers, supporting more fine-grained settings than the built-in (community edition) plugin.

 ## Configuration